Santa's Village (Jefferson, New Hampshire)

 Santa's Village is a Christmas-themed amusement park located in Jefferson, New Hampshire.

 Most of the 23 rides have Christmas or winter-themed names, such as "Midnight Flyer" and "The Great Humbug Adventure".
 The rides are designed for families with children under age 13.
 There are also three theatres, two of which present live shows and a third that features a 3-D film called A Tinkerdoodle Christmas.
 Visitors can visit Santa's home, sit in his rocking chair, and have a picture taken with Santa.

 History

-In the heart of the White Mountains at Jefferson, NH is Santa's Village.
-The quaint, rustic houses of the village are a colorful sight nestled among the mountain pines.
-As you walk up the shaded road from the parking lot you are by Santa's Monkey Band in the music house.
-Their cheery, syncopated greeting welcomes you to the Village.